 Unfortunately, it's not that simple.
 As a potty training consultant, I see a wide-range of poop issues that require much more support to right the boat.
 It's a lot like a birthplan.
 When I looked into solutions to help with natural childbirth, I came upon a ton of ideas.
 Did all of the ideas work for me when I was in labor?
 Most definitely not.

-There are all sorts of poop issues that can come up in potty training.
+There are all sorts of poop problems that can come up in potty training.

-But these 5 tips are a solid starting place that help support a child struggling to poop.
+But these 5 early potty training tips are a solid starting place to help a child struggling to poop in the potty.

 What's the other magic with potty training?